cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 During cdk8s synthesis, the custom resolver will detect that `bucket.bucket` is not a concrete value, but rather a `CfnOutput`.
 It will then use the terraform state file in order to fetch the actual value from the deployed infrastructure in your account.

-> You must have the `terraform` command line available on the machine performing `cdk8s synth`.

 This means that in order for `cdk8s synth` to succeed, it must be executed *after* the CDKTF resources have been deployed.
-So your deployment workflow should conceptually be:
+So your deployment workflow should (conceptually) be:

 1. `cdktf deploy`
 2. `cdk8s synth`

+> **Note that the `terraform` command line must be available on the machine performing `cdk8s synth`.**

+#### Cross Repository Workflow

 ---